Exploring the Mosquito Diet

-It’s easy to understand why we’re not overly sympathetic to mosquitoes, but we’re also aware we can’t squash them all.
+It’s easy to understand why we’re not overly sympathetic to these pests, but we’re also aware we can’t squash them all.
 Nature actually relies on these buzzy creatures to maintain natural order.
 Yes, whether we like it or not, even mosquitoes play a valuable role in our environment.

 However, we should still take proper precautions to repel them.
-After all, they can carry harmful diseases, and can leave some pretty gnarly welts.
+After all, they can carry harmful diseases like dengue fever and zika, and can leave some pretty gnarly welts.
 Let’s learn a little bit about what mosquitoes eat so that we can avoid being on the menu!